na-na-hi/renget/archive/hi3bounty3copy.md

     Lier B has a requirement for its user to be at 100 percent hp or higher.
 This means that it has limited usage, only fit for game modes that do not take too long to complete, such as SS bosses in Memorial Arena.
 Use Atilla B (or Fu Hua Pride B) when facing mobs.

 !!! warning Which Stigmatas To Not Craft
-    Do not craft Scott, Roald Amundsen, Theresa: Origins, Tchaikovsky, Nikola Tesla, Ogier, Edison, Attila, Ryunosuke Akutagawa, Sakamoto Ryoma, Wang Zhoujin, Galileo, or Shigure Kira, as you can obtain these for free.
-Neither should you farm Picasso, as you can get it through completing the corresponding Chronicles challenges.
-These stigmatas should only be crafted if you are desperate, fulfilling the starter event mission of crafting something from the foundry (in which case Attila B is good), or converting them into normal crystal cores (which is only done by endgame players.
-If that's the case, why are you here?)
+    In general, you should not craft stigmatas until you have a need for doing so.
+Some stigmatas like Roald Amundsen, Wang Zhoujin, and Shigure Kira are common gacha offrates.
+They have a very high chance of dropping every time you pull on a gacha banner.
+Crafting common stigmata is usually done with the purpose of directly salvaging them to obtain normal crystal cores.
+Other stigmata such as Picasso, Elizabeth Bathory, and Marco Polo can be obtained through other avenues such as completing story chapters and redeeming from the starter training shop.
+By only crafting stigmatas on a need-to-use basis, you remove the risk of forging something you don't need, saving you time, ether fuel, and Crystalyte.

 - | Why You Should Farm It | When to forge | How many to forge | Cost